glennklockwood/limelead/content/data-intensive/storage/object-storage.md

 physical locations makes I/O performance extremely scalable, as there are no intrinsic bottleneck when many compute nodes are accessing data across object storage servers.

+Note that many object storage implementations treat object immutability with some flexibility; for example, append-only access modes still eliminate many of the locking bottlenecks while improving the utility of the storage.

 ## The Limitations of Object Storage